scottnorton-io/pci-dss-reference-architecture/reference-material-for-review/pci-dss-v4.0/pciv4.0-r10.01-CI-request.md

 ###### CUSTOMIZED APPROACH OBJECTIVE

-Expectations, controls, and oversight for meeting activities within Requirement 11 are defined and adhered to by affected personnel.
+Expectations, controls, and oversight for meeting activities within Requirement 10 are defined and adhered to by affected personnel.
 All supporting activities are repeatable, consistently applied, and conform to management’s intent.

 ###### APPLICABILITY NOTES

+10.1.1 Examine documentation and interview personnel to verify that security policies and operational procedures identified in Requirement 10 are managed in accordance with all elements specified in this requirement.

 ###### DEFINED APPROACH TESTING PROCEDURES

-11.1.1 Examine documentation and interview personnel to verify that security policies and operational procedures are managed in accordance with all elements specified in this requirement.
+Requirement 10.1.1 is about effectively managing and maintaining the various policies and procedures specified throughout Requirement 10.
+While it is important to define the specific policies or procedures called out in Requirement 10, it is equally important to ensure they are properly documented, maintained, and disseminated.

 ##### GUIDANCE

 **Purpose**

-Requirement 11.1.1 is about effectively managing and maintaining the various policies and procedures specified throughout Requirement 11.
-While it is important to define the specific policies or procedures called out in Requirement 11, it is equally important to ensure they are properly documented, maintained, and disseminated.

-**Good Practice**

 It is important to update policies and procedures as needed to address changes in processes, technologies, and business objectives.
 For this reason, consider updating these documents as soon as possible after a change occurs and not only on a periodic cycle.

+**Good Practice**

 **Definitions**